 <H1> Beyond the Lesson

 To deepen understanding of the periodic table, explore how its principles apply to real-world challenges and innovations.
-Investigate how scientists have used the periodic table phenomena in the development of new materials, such as lightweight alloys for airplanes or superconductors for advanced electronics.
+Investigate how scientists have used the periodic table in the development of new materials, such as lightweight alloys for airplanes or superconductors for advanced electronics.
 Consider the role of elements in emerging technologies, like renewable energy sources, and examine how the properties of elements influence their application in solar panels or batteries.
 Additionally, revisit key concepts such as electron configuration and periodic trends by comparing different elements' behaviors in various chemical reactions.
 Use this knowledge to predict and explain why certain materials are better suited for specific purposes, such as corrosion resistance or conductivity.